 The BACP Register was the first psychological therapists' register to be accredited by the Professional Standards Authority for Health and Social Care.

-It is governed by a lay Register Advisory Board and supported by a team of specialist staff.
+It is governed by the Public Protection Committee and supported by a team of specialist staff - see Governance of the BACP Register

 All practising members of BACP must join the Register or be working towards registration.
 To become registered, therapists must either have passed a BACP-accredited course or our own Certificate of Proficiency.
 They also have to agree to the Terms and Conditions of the Register, which include our Ethical Framework for the Counselling Professions.
 These require members to have appropriate supervision and undertake continuing professional development.